 Recipe Overview

-Why you’ll love it: These kitchen sink cookies are the perfect balance of delicious sweet and salty flavors and soft, chewy, crunchy textures.
-Irresistible!
+Why you’ll love it: Kitchen sink cookies are loaded with chocolate chips, pretzels, potato chips, and toffee bits (everything but the kitchen sink!).
+With a perfect balance of delicious sweet and salty flavors, kitchen sink cookies are soft, chewy, and easy to make.

 How long it takes: 30 minutes from start to finish.
 No chilling required!